-The Environmental Protection Agency has submitted an information collection request (ICR), “NSPS for the Graphic Arts Industry (40 CFR part 60, subpart QQ) (Renewal)” (EPA ICR No. 0657.12, OMB Control No. 2060-0105), to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
-This is a proposed extension of the ICR, which is currently approved through February 28, 2017.
-Public comments were previously requested via the Federal Register (81 FR 26546) on May 3, 2016 during a 60-day comment period.
+The Environmental Protection Agency has submitted an information collection request (ICR), “NSPS for the Graphic Arts Industry (40 CFR part 60, Subpart QQ) (Renewal)” (EPA ICR No. 0657.11, OMB Control No. 2060-0105), to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
+3501 et seq).
+This is a proposed extension of the ICR, which is currently approved through March 31, 2014.
+Public comments were previously requested via the Federal Register (78 FR 33409) on June 4, 2013 Start Printed Page 2168during a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An Agency may neither conduct nor sponsor, and a person is not required to respond to, a collection of information unless it displays a currently-valid OMB control number.
+An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

-Submit your comments, referencing Docket ID Number EPA-HQ-OECA-2013-0302, to: (1) EPA online using www.regulations.gov (our preferred method), or by email to email@example.com, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
+Submit your comments, referencing Docket ID Number EPA-HQ-OECA-2013-0302, to: (1) EPA online, using www.regulations.gov (our preferred method), by email to: email@example.com, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
 NW., Washington, DC 20460; and (2) OMB via email to firstname.lastname@example.org.
 Address comments to OMB Desk Officer for EPA.

 FOR FURTHER INFORMATION CONTACT:

-Total estimated cost: $198,000 (per year), which includes $0 annualized capital/startup and operation & maintenance costs.
+Total Estimated Cost: $176,264 (per year), which also includes no annualized capital or operation & maintenance costs.